Slot0x0f/Predexyo-Blockchain-Test/README.md

 ## Foundry

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**This a vault made for the Predexyo Solidity Test**

-Foundry consists of:
+The Repo consists of:

--   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
--   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
--   **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
--   **Chisel**: Fast, utilitarian, and verbose solidity REPL.
+-   **Vault.sol**: A vault contract that allows users to deposit eth and wrap it and deposit erc20s.
+-   **Vault.t.sol**: A test for the vault contract.

 ## Documentation